 Apparently I listen to music differently than other people do.
 Or at least Kimber and Sammy.
 They have made the bold claim that I am a little bit special, which makes me a little bit sad.

 I was aware that other people did not do this, but not that they could not do this, which is a fact I refuse to accept.
-I can’t help but think that a lot of other people can perceive these things, as it seem to be an important and intentional aspect of great music.
+These things seem to be important and intentional features of great music.

-My feeling is that all a person needs to do is give it a try.
+I figure all most people need to do is give it a try.
 Maybe you’re too busy for that kind of horseshit—lying on the floor for an hour when, after all, there are dishes to be done—but if you can shut your mind off and let the sounds do to you what they will, I bet they’ll do something.

 I’ll open the comments up for this post, because I really want to know how other people listen to music.
 Maybe I’ll add this to a list of things to impress hipster chicks with, but just this once, I think I’ll be happier to find out I’m completely normal and my girlfriends are broken.